All Episodes

 I look at everything.

-And I just didn't there was not enough, there was not enough evidence for me to say that's credible.
+And I just didn't, there was not enough, there was not enough evidence for me to say that's credible.

-But I look, I watch, I I've been keeping my eye on it, and I know some of you online are convinced this is definitive.
+But I look, I watch, I've been keeping my eye on it.

-I, you know, let's get all the evidence in place first, and then we'll we'll go with it.
+I, you know, let's get all the evidence in place first, and then we'll go with it.

-Otherwise you become like the I believers.
+Otherwise, you become like the I believers.

 I believe.